nickozoulis/JavaBall/README.md

 # JavaBall
 JavaBall Match Referee Allocation

 A project assigned during the first week of my master degree in order to get our programming skills assessed.
 We had 4 days to develop an application (I managed to complete it in 3 and a half) using a platform of our choice.
-Basically it is an app that finds and assigns suitable referees to to javaball matches.
+Basically it is an app that finds and assigns suitable referees to to javaball matches (suitability is based on 3 level of ordering).
 The input of the app is in specific format, and must be located in sd card/javaball/, in a file named 'RefereesIn.txt'.

 <i>Example of RefereesIn.txt</i>